Mkhan13/nlp_anatomy_textbook_summarization/README.md

 # Natural Langage Processing: Mental Health Sentiment Analysis
 ## Problem
-Written text like journal entries or social media posts can reveal important information about a person's mental state.
+Social media posts can reveal important information about a person's mental state.
 Early detection of mental health issues is the first step towards getting the necessary treatment and support.
 The goal of this project is to develop an AI model that can detect signs of mental health distress, like anxiety, depression, or stress, from text.

 ---